-- Administrative Hearing: a meeting with the Student Conduct Administrator or designee to review the students' rights, the incident report, and allow the student, student organization, or student group the opportunity to admit or deny the alleged violations.
+- 1. Informal Administrative Hearing: a meeting with the Student Conduct Administrator or designee to review the students' rights, the incident report, and allow the student, student organization, or student group the opportunity to admit or deny the alleged violations.
 The Student Conduct Administrator or designee can make a recommendation for findings and sanctions if necessary.
 If the Respondent accepts they will agree to an Informal Resolution, thus waiving their right to a formal hearing before a Student Conduct Board or Formal Hearing Officer and their right to an appeal.
 If the student, student organization, or student group do not attend the administrative hearing, a formal hearing before a Formal Hearing Officer will be scheduled in their absence. - 2.
-Formal Hearing: a hearing in which a student, student organization, or student group have their case heard by a single Formal Hearing Officer that has been appointed to hear the case by the Dean of Students.
-The Formal Hearing Officer reviews all the evidence, hear any statements, and determines responsibility based upon all material available, which can include, but is not limited to, incident reports, police reports, investigative reports, witness statements and/or testimony, statements and/or testimony from the complaining and accused parties.
-The Formal Hearing Officer will also assign any sanctions that are deemed necessary for the alleged violation(s) if necessary.
-Notice of the time, date, and location of the panel hearing shall be provided to the respondent (and alleged victim, where applicable) at least five (5) business days in advance of the hearing.
-If the student, student organization, or student group do not attend the formal hearing a decision will be made in their absence.

-- 3. Student Conduct Board: a hearing in which a group of trained panelists determines whether a student has violated the Student Code of Conduct and assign sanctions when an outcome of responsible is reached.
+Single Hearing Officer: a hearing in which a trained Faculty/Staff member of Dalton State College serves as the Hearing Officer and single decision maker.
+The hearing officer determines responsibility based upon all material available, which can include, but is not limited to, incident reports, police reports, investigative reports, witness statements and/or testimony, statements and/or testimony from the complaining and accused parties.
+The hearing officer will also assign any sanctions that are deemed necessary for the alleged violation(s) if necessary.
+Notice of the time, date, and location of the panel hearing shall be provided to the respondent (and alleged victim, where applicable) at least five (5) business days in advance of the hearing. - 3.
+Student Conduct Board: a hearing in which a group of trained panelists determines whether a student has violated the Student Code of Conduct and assign sanctions when an outcome of responsible is reached.
 The Student Conduct Board determines responsibility based upon all material available, which can include, but is not limited to, incident reports, police reports, investigative reports, witness statements and/or testimony, statements and/or testimony from the complaining and accused parties.
 The Student Conduct Board will also assign any sanctions that are deemed necessary for the alleged violation(s) if necessary.
-Notice of the time, date, and location of the panel hearing shall be provided to the respondent (and alleged victim, where applicable) at least five (5) business days in advance of the hearing. - i.
+Notice of the time, date, and location of the panel hearing shall be provided to the respondent (and alleged victim, where applicable) at least five (5) business days in advance of the hearing.

+- i.
 The Student Conduct Board is made up of at least three (3) individuals.
 These individuals are selected from a pool of trained panelists, which include students, faculty, and staff.
 All cases involving charges of sexual misconduct that go to a hearing shall be heard by a panel comprised of only staff and/or faculty - ii.
 The Student Conduct Panel is not trained by the individuals tasked with investigations allegations of student misconduct. - iii.
-After all material is presented by the complainant and respondent, including their testimony, and the testimony of witnesses, the Student Conduct Board shall conduct a closed deliberation, in which they will determine, by majority vote, whether the accused student has committed a violation of the Student Code of Conduct by a preponderance of the evidence.
+After all material is presented by the complainant and respondent, including their testimony, and the testimony of witnesses, the Student Conduct Board shall conduct a closed deliberation, in which they will determine, by majority vote, whether the accused student has violated the Student Code of Conduct by a preponderance of the evidence.

-All hearings shall proceed in the event that a Respondent or complaining party chooses not to appear.
+All hearings shall proceed if a Respondent or complaining party chooses not to appear.
 The charges shall be presented and considered in the absence of the students, with whatever materials and information are available at that time.
 Hearings will begin five minutes after the scheduled hearing time if the respondent does not appear at the scheduled time.